-Video 🎥: 15Five Fundamentals for account admins (emphasis on admin capabilities)
+Video 🎥: 15Five Fundamentals for account administrators (emphasis on admin capabilities)

-15Five check-ins are where your people literally check in with their managers.
-Managers engage with their team's check-ins to provide feedback, celebrate wins, and dive deep to understand challenges and roadblocks and move work forward.
-You, too, can interact throughout your organization and with individual contributors.
-Since 15Five follows a natural drill-down order, you can interact with the 15Fives of anyone below you in your reporting hierarchy.
+Check-ins are where your people literally check in with their managers on a regular cadence.
+Managers engage with their team's Check-ins to provide feedback, celebrate wins, and dive deep to understand challenges and roadblocks.
+All of this allows work to move forward.
+You too can interact with your organization and individual contributors.
+Since 15Five follows a natural drill-down order, leaders can interact with the Check-ins of anyone below them in the reporting hierarchy.
 Leadership and admin involvement leads to increased employee engagement and motivation.

-We also highly recommend that CEOs fill out their own 15Five.
-This brings CEOs into the practice with everyone else, which will benefit them and set the example for the rest of the organization—double win.
-With their permission, your people can also follow company leaders to have visibility into their 15Fives.
-CEOs and leaders can also use @all mentions to broadcast important messages to the org.
+We also highly recommend that CEOs fill out their own Check-in.
+This brings CEOs into the practice with everyone else, which will benefit them and set the example for the rest of the organization—win-win.
+With the individual's permission, people can follow company leaders to have visibility into their Check-ins.
+CEOs and leaders can also use @all mentions on their own check-in to broadcast important messages to the org.
 Now that sounds a bit more engaging than a standard email!

-If you see something in a 15Five check-in that you want to take action on, there are a few actions you can take.
-You can pass an item up the chain or flag it for follow up.
-You can also @mention another team member in your comment to make sure the right people are collaborating or are aware of each other's efforts or an issue that may come up.
+If you see something in a Check-in that you want to take action on, there are a few actions you can take.
+You can pass an item up to your manager or flag it for follow up as a reminder to take action at a later time.
+You can also @mention another team member in your comment to make sure the right people are collaborating or are aware of each other's efforts/issues.

-For starters, we recommend that admins and leaders ask their people company-wide questions.
-The standard, “What's going well?” and “What challenges are you facing?” is a great place to start and will give you insight into what is and isn't working in your organization.
+For starters, we recommend that account administrators and leaders ask their people company-wide questions.
+The standard, “What's going well?” and “What challenges are you facing?” questions are a great place to start and will give you insight into what is/isn't working in your organization.

 An easy way to crowdsource your org and get specific feedback is to take a poll in 15Five.
-Ask a one-time quantitative question and use the polls dashboard to get definitive input from your team.
-Encourage your employees to leave comments with their answers to provide you with specific suggestions and more information on their answers.
-Share custom poll questions around the office, at an all-hands or departmental meeting to keep the conversation both in and out of 15Five.
+Start by asking a one-time, quantitative question on Check-ins.
+Then use the Polls dashboard to get definitive input from your team.
+Encourage people to leave comments in addition to their answers to provide you with specific suggestions and more context.
+Share custom poll data around the office, at an all-hands or departmental meeting, to keep the conversation both in and out of 15Five.

-As an admin, you can also leverage reporting to get greater insight into the feedback your people are sharing.
-Use 'Reporting' in 15Five to gain high-level insights into what's going on at your company.
-Remember, 15Fives are real-time, check-ins with employees around what's going well and the challenges they are facing.
-The content from check-ins will be the information that is available to you through reporting, and you can use the Reporting feature to analyze this feedback—and then engage in meaningful and informed communication with your people.
+As an account administrator, you can leverage our Reporting feature to get greater insight into the feedback your people are providing; AKA to gain high-level insights into what's going on at your company.
+Remember, Check-ins are real-time, giving you a look into what's going well and the challenges your people are facing at the moment.
+Content from Check-ins, as well as 1-on-1s and Objectives data is all available to you through Reporting.
+You can use the Reporting feature to analyze all feedback and progress—then engage in meaningful and informed communication with your people.

 See how your team is feeling on the Pulse dashboard.
 The pulse question is meant to be a general morale boost.
-You can filter by a group to check on different teams' pulse, and be proactive if you notice any dips in morale.
-Use the pulse dash as an early warning indicator for when it might be necessary for you to step in or ask a manager to step in and offer additional support to their team.
+You can filter by a group to check on different teams' pulses and be proactive if you notice any dips in morale.
+Use the Pulse dashboard as an early warning indicator, signaling when it might be necessary to step in, or ask a manager to step in and offer additional support to their team.

 Common use cases for reporting in 15Five

-Check out the Priorities Dashboard & Reports to get clear on tasks that employees are working on week over week.
+Check out the Priorities Dashboard & Reports to get clear on tasks that people are working on from Check-in to Check-in.

 Priorities are employee-driven to-do lists, and you can run a report on them to see what percent of tasks they are completing.
-Being aware of how employees are doing in regards to completing their priority tasks can help inform you of when you or a manager should step in, or when you could take the opportunity to celebrate them!
+Being aware of how people are doing in regards to completing their priorities can help inform you when you or a manager should step in, or when you could take the opportunity to celebrate them!
 For longer-term goal tracking, report on Objectives to see the progress your team is making on bigger goals.

 Report on a specific question, like “What challenges are you facing?”